momalab/federated_backdoor_unlearning/README.md

 - ### Analysis of Results
     Each execution generates a log file named in the format `[FILE_NAME].log`.
-    For example, regular training creates a log file named `round_history.log`, while a poisoning mode training with a continuous poisoning strategy generates a log file named `round_history_backdoor_continuous.log`.
+    For example, regular training creates a log file named `round_history.log`, while a poisoning mode training with a `random` poisoning strategy generates a log file named `round_history_backdoor_random.log`.
 Use `plot.py` to extract round-wise accuracy for clean test samples (`Test Accuracy`) and poisoned samples (`Backdoor Accuracy`) from the log file, and plot the results.
     The plot will be saved with the name `[FILE_NAME].png`.